GMO Labeling In Congress

 Senator Stabenow and Senator Roberts GMO Labeling Legislation

 On June 23, 2016, Senators Pat Roberts (R-Kan.) and Debbie Stabenow (D-Mich.) introduced a compromise bill that would create a mandatory, national labeling standard for GMO foods.
 This bill was passed by the Senate on July 7th, the House of Representatives on July 14th, and signed by the President on July 29th.
-The USDA now has two years to implement the rules around this legislation.
+The USDA now has two years to implement the rules around this legislation and are currently working on a draft proposal that will be released in the fall of 2017.

 Although this bill is the first mandatory legislation introduced in Congress it falls short of what consumers expect — a simple at-a-glance disclosure on the package.
 As written, this compromise might not even apply to ingredients derived from GMO soybeans and GMO sugar beets.